mroughan/SurrealNumbers.jl/README.md

 approach when possible.
 At the moment, only the `simplify` function uses this approach.
 But if I am going to do more complex math functions, e.g., logs or trig functions, I think I will have to take this approach.
+The mathematical definitions of such in pure surreal terms are obscure.

-The cheat is a part of one of the pieces of this that is truly hard (in Julia), namely division.
-Division is well-defined on the surreals, but as even simple divisions such as 1/3 result in non-dyadic rational numbers, and hence have a infinite representations as a surreal, the class of "finite" surreals defined here is not *closed* under division.
+The cheat is used as part of one of the pieces of this that is hard to implement, namely division.
+Division is well-defined on the surreals, but, as even simple divisions such as 1/3 result in non-dyadic rational numbers, and hence have a infinite representations as a surreal, the class of "finite" surreals defined here is not *closed* under division.
 Eventually, this can be solved by outputting a non-finite